Katherine Markoski

 Contact:

-Markoski is currently at work on two articles, both of which emerge from her research on Black Mountain College: one examines Cy Twombly’s earliest paintings while the other considers two films by Tacita Dean that take the dancer-choreographer Merce Cunningham as their subject.
+In addition to writing reviews, Markoski is currently at work on an essay that will accompany an exhibition of paintings by Ernest Dieringer and an article considering two films by Tacita Dean that take the dancer-choreographer Merce Cunningham as their subject.

 “Local Learning: Black Mountain College’s Southern Grounding” in Reading Southern Art (forthcoming)